Hadijamshidiava/vesicle-diffusion-prototype/README.md

 This project is a fast and modular prototype for simulating vesicle diffusion within a 2D triangular mesh — a simplified abstraction of vesicle transport along biological membranes.

-The simulation was developed in response to a scientific paper shared as part of a PhD interview preparation, aiming to demonstrate understanding of spatial diffusion, geometric sampling, and efficient real-time computation.
+The simulation was developed in response to a scientific paper shared as part of an interview preparation, aiming to demonstrate understanding of spatial diffusion, geometric sampling, and efficient real-time computation.

 ### Key Features